leehpham/lean-ts/docs/DEPENDENCIES.md

   collecting metadata about classes, properties, methods and parameters.
   Developed and maintained by rbuckton.
   **Note**: The APIs are no longer being considered for standardization.
-  However this package will continue to support TypeScript's legacy `--experimentalDecorators` option.
+  However, this package will continue to support TypeScript's legacy `--experimentalDecorators` option.
 - `typedi`: A dependency injection tool for TypeScript and JavaScript.
   **Note**: The development of this package was terminated several years ago.